Unfortunately, you have no idea how to get a standard publisher such as Simon & Schuster to purchase and publish your memoir.

 You’ve got a polished manuscript and a book proposal.
 Next, you need a literary agent, as most standard publishing houses won’t accept work that is not submitted by an agent.
 You can find prospective agents by searching online and/or purchasing a guide to literary agents in the bookstore.
 Look for agents who handle the type of memoir you’ve written.

-The best way to contact an agent is via a query letter, a single page that introduces yourself and your book, and asks if the agent is interested in seeing more.
+The best way to contact an agent is via a query letter: a single page that introduces yourself and your book, and asks if the agent is interested in seeing more.
 If your letter sparks some interest, the agent will either call you or ask you to submit your manuscript.
-Then, if the agent likes it, he or she will agree to represent you and begin contacting publishers about your fantastic memoir.
+If the agent likes it, he or she will agree to represent you and begin contacting publishers about your fantastic memoir.

 3) Finish Your Manuscript – Really Finish It

 Before you submit your manuscript to an agent, be sure it is absolutely finished and in tip-top condition.
-Many enthusiastic – or weary – memoir writers complete a first draft and then stop, believing that down the line a publisher will assign one of their own editors to polish the manuscript.
-If you happen to be a celebrity, a famous politician or some other well-known person, maybe you can get away with a rough manuscript at this stage.
+Many enthusiastic—or weary—memoir writers complete a first draft and then stop, believing that down the line a publisher will assign one of their own editors to polish the manuscript.
+If you happen to be a celebrity, famous politician, or some other well-known person, maybe you can get away with a rough manuscript at this stage.
 But if you’re an average Jill or John, any publisher or agent will expect you to submit a manuscript that has already been polished to perfection.
 Anything less will practically guarantee rejection.

 For more about agents, see the article on “Literary Agents” at Poets & Writers.

 If you are interested in hiring a ghostwriter to create a fascinating and compelling memoir, contact Barry Fox.
 Your finished manuscript will be polished to perfection.
 A book proposal and query letter can also be created if you wish to pursue standard publication.